dgkirkwood/nomad-consul-demo/README.md

 ## How to use this repository

 Explore the subdirectories to familiarise yourself with the code.
-1.  /infra_deploy contains Packer and Terraform definitions to build the VMs and supporting elements on AWS. **Start here and follow the README instructions.**
+1.  /infra_deploy contains Packer and Terraform definitions to build the VMs and supporting elements on AWS.

+    **Start here and follow the README instructions.**

-2. /app_deploy contains Nomad and Consul definitions for the application used in this demo **Use this folder if you want an application to test in the environment**
+2. /app_deploy contains Nomad and Consul definitions for the application used in this demo.

+    **Use this folder if you want an application to test in the environment**

 /shared contains configuration and scripts that are consumed by the Packer build in step 1.